alirafay265/TicTacToe/TicTacToe.md

 •	The user can track his scores.
 <h2>Account Registration</h2>
 •	The user can register an account so that his score is stored for the next time he runs the program.<br>
+•	The user can log in to his account to continue playing the game with his previous scores.<br><br>
 <p>Thankyou for your time and happy coding!</p>
-•	The user can log in to his account to continue playing the game with his previous scores.